privacyguides/privacyguides.org/docs/os/macos-overview.md

 System Integrity Protection makes critical file locations read-only to protect against modification from malicious code.
 This is on top of the hardware-based Kernel Integrity Protection that keeps the kernel from being modified in-memory.

-### Rosetta

-Rosetta is a translation layer that lets you run programs for Intel Macs on Apple silicon Macs.
-Installing Rosetta increases your attack surface, so you should only do so if you really need it.

 ### Application Security

 #### App Sandbox